-If you’re trying to lose stubborn belly fat, eliminating all sugar can really help.
-While weight loss wasn’t a personal health goal for me, I’m now day 4 of no sugar whatsoever.
+If you’re trying to lose stubborn belly fat, eliminating added sugar can really help.

 Dairy products are mucus-forming and the protein in dairy has been found to increase inflammation in vital parts of the body such as the thyroid gland and digestive tract for people with lactose intolerance.

-Since cutting dairy, I’ve noticed improvements in my metabolism and energy levels — which can both be linked to thyroid health.
-I also drink fresh-squeezed celery juice daily on an empty stomach to help alkalize my body and as a preventive measure for thyroid issues.
+Since cutting dairy, I’ve noticed improvements in my energy levels — which can be linked to thyroid health.
+I also drink fresh-squeezed celery juice daily on an empty stomach to help alkalize my body and as a potentially preventive measure for thyroid issues.

 Dairy is among the foods to avoid if you have or you’re at risk for Candida overgrowth.
-Dairy has been shown to cause inflammation, which may promote the growth of unhealthy gut bacteria linked to some chronic diseases or conditions including leaky gut.
+Diets low in dairy have been

-The milk we consume is pasteurized and homogenized, and synthetic vitamins are typically added.
-These unnatural additives can cause yeast overgrowth linked to Candida.
-Inflammation-causing foods like dairy — when they cause problems in the digestive tract — can lead to diarrhea, headaches, and fatigue.
+Inflammation-causing foods — when they cause problems in the digestive tract — can lead to diarrhea, headaches, and fatigue.